-At June 30, 2018 and December 31, 2017, the Company had no interest-rate swaps classified as undesignated contracts.
+At September 30, 2018 and December 31, 2017, the Company had no interest-rate swaps classified as undesignated contracts.

 In October 2017, the Company entered into a deal-contingent foreign exchange forward contract to convert \$1.4 billion Canadian to US dollars at an initial forward rate of 1.27486 Canadian per 1.00 US dollars, and a range up to 1.28735 Canadian per 1.00 US dollars based on the settlement date.
 The contract is contingent on the Company closing the proposed Avista Corporation acquisition and is intended to mitigate the foreign currency risk related to the portion of the Avista Corporation acquisition purchase price financed with the issuance of Convertible Debentures.
 If the acquisition does not close, the contract would not be completed and no amounts would be exchanged.
 The contract can be executed upon approval of the acquisition up to March 31, 2019.
 This contract is an economic hedge and does not qualify for hedge accounting.
-It has been accounted for as an undesignated contract.
+It has been accounted for as an undesignated contract with changes in fair value being recorded in earnings as they occur.